+Words and Music by Brooke Ligertwood, Scott Ligertwood & Jason Ingram

+© 2019 Hillsong Music Publishing Australia & Fellow Ships Music/So Essential Tunes (admin at EssentialMusicPublishing.com)

 There is no doubt - we all began in darkness.
-In fact, the Bible tells us that the earth itself was covered in darkness.
-Until the Creator, the ultimate Creative, came and spoke light and breathed life into his creation.
+In fact, the earth itself was covered in darkness, until the Creator came and spoke light and breathed life into His creation.

 Today, God is still breathing life into dead things.
-Our kind Saviour is still going about bringing light to dark places, hope to hopeless situations, possibility to impossible circumstances.
-But before we entered his light, we were in darkness.
+Our kind Saviour is still bringing light to dark places, hope to hopeless situations, possibility to impossible circumstances.
+But before we entered His light, we were in darkness.
 And before we knew true life, we were destined for death.
 And before coming awake, we were asleep.
 The Bible puts it like this: “You were dead because of your sins and because your sinful nature was not yet cut away.
 Then God made you alive with Christ, for he forgave all our sins.”
 Colossians 2.13 (NIV)

 Earlier this year our Senior Pastor, Bobbie Houston, asked the question “Do you remember the day the lights went on?”
 What about you?
-Do you remember the day you found salvation, and the weight of sin lifted off of you?
-The day that from heaven, Jesus came running with mercy in his eyes?
-Ready to heal, forgive, restore and awaken you to all of the hope, grace, peace, and joy that is life with Jesus Christ.
+Do you remember the day you found salvation, and the weight of sin lifted off you?
+The day that from heaven, Jesus came running with mercy in His eyes?
+Ready to awaken you to all of the hope, grace, peace and joy that is life with Jesus Christ.

 It is our prayer that you would remember that moment.
 That as you listen to the songs from this new album, the lyrics would remind you that you were once in darkness but have been brought into the light – illuminated now to illuminate others.